valterbarros/vite_ruby_and_vue_rails/README.md

 ```
 > open http://localhost:4001 on browser

-> Assets should be served from rails asset_host config/environments/development.rb:37(http://127.0.0.1:4001/)
+> Rails assets(vite_javascript_tag) should be served from rails asset_host config/environments/production.rb:37(http://localhost:4001)
+> vite assets should be served from page_host/vite/

 # Running tests